Stormwater Program for Municipal Separate Storm Sewer Systems (MS4)

 Who to Contact

 Having trouble finding who to contact with questions regarding your MS4?
 Any member of the MS4 staff, listed under the Contacts tab below is available to answer your questions or direct you to the appropriate staff member.
 Additionally, you can find which staff member your MS4 is assigned to on the MS4 Permit Staff Assignments page.
-The list can be sort alphabetically by clicking on the header: MS4 Name.
+The list can be sorted alphabetically by clicking on the header: MS4 Name.

 According to the 1996 National Water Quality Inventory, stormwater runoff is a leading source of water pollution and can harm surface waters such as lakes, rivers, streams and wetlands.
 Common pollutants in stormwater runoff include pesticides, fertilizers, oils, metals, pathogens, salt, sediment, litter and other debris.
 These pollutants are transported via stormwater from a variety of sources including construction projects, industries and urbanized areas.